JoeBuildsStuff/My-Nextjs-Supabase-Starter-App/README.md

 ### 5. **Custom Pages and Layouts**
 - Workspace pages with a protected layout that redirects unauthenticated users to login.
-- Example implementations for workspace, login, and settings pages.
+- Example implementations for workspace, login pages.

 ### 6. **Table Components**
 Three levels of table implementations are provided, with Supabase integration: